“Why does a woman work ten years to change a man, then complain he’s not the man she married?” ~Barbra Streisand

 I see it all the time; couples stuck in a rut of marital conflict and stress where small issues become giant hurdles, and their love gets buried.
 Love sure can be inconvenient, but empathy can dramatically help.
 Empathy will strengthen your closeness and bond so you feel rich in love, and you’ll be able to handle nearly every challenge that comes your way.

 To be empathetic, you need to be able to see and mirror the world as others see it.
-Empathy requires you to be nonjudgmental, understand another’s feelings, and communicate you understand the person’s feelings
+Empathy requires you to be nonjudgmental, understand another person's feelings, and communicate your understanding of their feelings.

 As you can see, this emotional intelligence skill is crucial for building healthy relationships and strengthening marriages.
 Without understanding, there can be no true closeness.
 To be known is to be loved.

 Let’s take a look at some common challenges spouses experience and how to resolve them using empathy.

 Challenge: “My partner isn’t who I thought he/she was.”

 You begin trying to change your partner into what you think they should be: Handy around the house.
 Family-focused.
 Strong and fit.
 However, who they believe they are or like about themselves or want to be may not match your expectations.
 Plus, people change.
 Daily life gets in the way.
 In this culture of instant gratification and Hollywood love stories, married life can seem tedious, and your image of your personalized Prince/Princess Charming slips away.

 For instance, my friend had a stroke at 28 years old.
 She and her husband had one child at the time of the stroke, but now they have four children.
 While experiencing bouts of extreme exhaustion as a result of the stroke and running a large family, she assumed her husband would step up to help her.
 Yet, he didn’t seem to realize how stressful life had become for her.

 How to Remedy with Empathy: Step into your spouse’s shoes.